 Yes.
 We report the number and nature of U.S. national security data requests, including breakdowns of Foreign Intelligence Surveillance Act orders that seek the content of accounts or non-content information (such as subscriber name) and the number of National Security Letters we received.
 Pursuant to U.S. Department of Justice requirements, these numbers are reported within ranges of 500 and FISA requests are subject to a six month reporting delay.

 This report includes information about requests related to our various products and services including Facebook, Messenger, WhatsApp, and Instagram unless otherwise noted.

 Non-content data information may include person’s name, location and IP history.

 Yes.
 Requests received through the MLAT process are included in our report.
 We are unable to identify the precise number of requests we received through this channel since they result in the issuance of a search warrant or court order under U.S. law and do not always indicate that they are the product of an MLAT request.

 MLATs provide a formal mechanism for countries to cooperate in criminal cases.
 Countries that have an MLAT with the United States may use this channel to seek data from a provider such as Facebook.

-Government entities sometimes submit reports to Facebook and other Internet companies about content that is believed to violate local law.
-If, after careful legal review, we find that the content is illegal under local law, then we make it unavailable only in the relevant country or territory.
-We have also included instances in which we have removed content that governments have identified as illegal that may have been brought to our attention by non-government entities, such as NGOs or charities.
-For example, Holocaust denial is illegal in Germany, and so if it is reported to us we will restrict this illegal content for people in Germany.
+This report provides country-level information about requests from governments around the world to restrict content.
+We have included in this report instances in which we have removed content that governments have identified as illegal, including those instances that may have been brought to our attention by non-government entities, such as members of the Facebook community, NGOs and charities.
+For example, Holocaust denial is illegal in Germany so if it is reported to us we will restrict this content for people in Germany.

-No. The report does not include government requests regarding content that violates Facebook’s Community Standards, such as child exploitation material.
+No. The report does not include government requests regarding content that violates Facebook’s Community Standards, such as child exploitative material.
 If a reported piece of content violates our Community Standards, then we will remove it completely from our site.